SKasaei/Model-Version-Management-benchmark/README.md

 ## 🧩 Repository Structure

-- **FeatureModel/**: Contains the feature model diagram, its XMI representation, and comparison tables of existing tools.
+- **FeatureModel**: Contains the feature model diagram, its XMI representation, and comparison tables of existing tools.
-- **Models/**: Includes eight folders, each representing a model versioning scenario with relevant model files.
+- **Models**: Includes eight folders, each representing a model versioning scenario with relevant model files.
 The history of versioning changes are recorded in this part.
-- **Scenarios/**: Includes the documentation of model versioning scenarios.
+- **Scenarios**: Includes the documentation of model versioning scenarios.

 ---